Program Accredited by:

 After 20 years of success, Carleton’s Graduate Diploma in Conflict Resolution Program is in the process of building on its strengths with updates to suit busy 21st century professionals and graduate students.

-Working in collaboration with existing stakeholders, our program has new leadership, with new Director Dr. Rebecca Bromwich at the helm.
+With a new focus on experiential learning, working in collaboration with existing stakeholders, our program has renewed leadership, with Director Dr. Rebecca Bromwich at the helm since fall 2016.

 The GDCR (formerly Graduate Certificate in Conflict Resolution) is a university-accredited program founded by Dr. Cheryl Picard, and is offered at the graduate level through the Department of Law and Legal Studies.
 The diploma is unique in Canada and engages students in contemporary theories and practices of conflict and dispute resolution with a special emphasis on building students’ capacity for the constructive prevention, management and resolution of conflict and dispute.